antofic/GraphCodable/Docs/UserGuide.md

 BinaryIO uses two `UInt32` values to globally specify a version:

-- an internal, non-accessible value (`binaryIOVersion`) to handle any changes to the package's predefined types;
+- an internal value (`binaryIOVersion`) to handle any changes to the package's predefined types;
-- a second accessible value (`userVersion`) to allow the user to manage any changes of its BinaryIO types.
+- a second value (`userVersion`) to allow the user to manage any changes of its BinaryIO types.

 **Note**: `userVersion` is shared with GraphCodable.